xinxingwu-uk/xinxingwu-uk/README.md

 Applied Scientist | AI Data Scientist | Machine Learning Engineer

 Grounded in computer science, statistics - Build models that solve problems and (usually) behave.
-My work spans ML, statistics, and data analysis—from feature selection to graph neural nets and survival analysis—with a recent focus on LLMs.
+My work spans ML, statistics, and data analysis—from feature selection to graph neural networks and survival analysis—with a recent focus on LLMs.

 Also, I am an educator - Teach a wide range of computer science and MBA courses, from intro programming to advanced AI, at both the undergraduate and graduate levels, across the U.S. and internationally.